MEDFAIR: Benchmarking Fairness for Medical Imaging: Implementation and Evaluation Details

 \subsubsection{Data Preprocessing}

-\paragraph*{CheXpert} We first incorporate ethnicity labels and the original data (Links in Table \ref{table:access}), dropping those images without sensitive attribute labels.
+Data splitting for experiments: unless otherwise specified, we randomly split the whole dataset into training/validation/testing sets with a proportion of 80/10/10 for 2D datasets and 70/10/20 for 3D datasets. \paragraph*{CheXpert} We first incorporate ethnicity labels \citep{gichoya2022ai} and the original data (Links in Table \ref{table:access}), dropping those images without sensitive attribute labels.
 The "No Finding" label is used for training and testing.
 We use all of the available frontal and lateral images, and images of the same patient do not share across train/validation/test split.